Introduction

 NSAI can nominate national experts to participate in international standards committees but there is no funding provided to attend international standards meetings.
 Experts wishing to engage in international standards work do so at their own expense.

-- Gain extra credibility amongst your stakeholders and customers from being involved in the standards development process
+• Gain extra credibility amongst your stakeholders and customers by being involved in the standards development process

 Work on our NSAI Technical committees is counted as CPD by these organisation/associations: